keithrbennett/keithrbennett.github.io/_posts/2012-09-15-hello-nailgun-goodbye-jvm-startup-delays.md

 >jruby --ng-server  # 'jruby' can be replaced with 'ruby' if running in rvm
 ```

-To connect to it, all you need to do is add "&#8211;ng" to the JRuby command or the JRUBY\_OPTS environment variable&#8217;s value.
+To connect to it, all you need to do is add "&#8211;ng" to the JRuby command or the JRUBY\_OPTS environment variable's value.
 If you always wanted to use it, you could just include "&#8211;ng" in the export of JRUBY\_OPTS in your startup script (.bashrc, .zshrc, etc.).
 However, this may not be a good idea.
-The Nailgun web site says "&#8230;it&#8217;s not secure.
+The Nailgun web site says "...it's not secure.
 Not even close".
-In addition, you probably want longer running tasks to have their own JVM&#8217;s.
+In addition, you probably want longer running tasks to have their own JVM's.
 This being the case, it can be better to default to _not_ use Nailgun, instead specifying the use of it when needed.

-In my work, I found that I always wanted to use Nailgun with utilities (rspec, irb, etc.), but that I couldn&#8217;t use it with my gem&#8217;s bin executable running in 1.9 mode.
+In my work, I found that I always wanted to use Nailgun with utilities (rspec, irb, etc.), but that I couldn't use it with my gem's bin executable running in 1.9 mode.
 (I believe this is fixed in a 1.7 version of JRuby.)
-So here&#8217;s what I did&#8230;
+So here's what I did...

 I created the scripts below in my ~/bin directory.
-(I use a ~/bin directory for home grown scripts and such that I don&#8217;t want to bother installing in a root-owned directory.)
+(I use a ~/bin directory for home grown scripts and such that I don't want to bother installing in a root-owned directory.)

 * * *